frederic-perez/AmE-dictionary/data/dictionary.md

 __gallimaufry__ _n_ A jumble; a hodgepodge. _Syn_ patchwork, melange, ragbag _Inside the chest, he found a gaudy gallimaufry of old dresses, feathers, and sequins._
 __galling__ _adj_ :five: Irritating, exasperating, or bitterly humiliating.
 Causing extreme irritation or chagrin; vexing: _a galling delay; a galling setback to their plans._ _A galling loss._
 __Gallionic__ _adj_ Indifferent or uncaring.
 After Gallio, a Roman senator, who refused to take action in a dispute.
-__gallivant__ _v_ /GAL-uh-vant/ To go or travel to many different places for pleasure. _She spent her gap year gallivanting around Europe with her best friend._
+__gallivant__ _v intr_ :two: /GAL-uh-vant/ To go or travel to many different places for pleasure. _She spent her gap year gallivanting around Europe with her best friend._
 __gallons__ _n pl_ Great quantities. _Things get interesting at feeding time, when gallons of minnows are tossed in the pool._
 __galloping__
 __gallows__ _n_ :two::hammer: